ncatlab/nlab-content/pages/264.md

 * In [[2-limit|2-categorical terms]], the homotopy category $Ho(C)$ is the _coinverter_ of the canonical 2-cell
 $$\array{& \to \\ W & \Downarrow & C\\ & \to}$$
-where $W$ is the category whose objects are morphisms in $W$ and whose morphisms are commutative squares in $C$.
+where $W$ is the category whose objects are morphisms in $C$ and whose morphisms are commutative squares in $C$.